Transitioning to Smart Maintenance with AI and Machine Learning

 Over time as data gained currency or became an “oil,” AI and Machine Learning dethroned preventative maintenance with predictive maintenance.
 The rise of analytics techniques like Prognostic Health Management (PHM) and Failure Prediction Models bear testimony to this evolution.

-However, the ongoing research and efforts towards discovering the applicability of mathematical models for bettering productivity of maintenance processes shed light on the voracious possibilities with AI in predictive maintenance.
+However, the ongoing research and efforts towards discovering the applicability of mathematical models for bettering productivity of maintenance processes shed light on the voracious capabilities of AI in maintenance.

 So, while PHM helps predict the future health of equipment based on its current condition and historical data Failure Prediction Models help predict when a specific component or system is likely to fail, the theory offers unending possibilities with diverse mechanisms.